TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-marketplace-syndication.md

 2. [Download marketplace items](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item) to your local Azure Stack marketplace, or
 3. [Create and publish a marketplace item](https://docs.microsoft.com/azure/azure-stack/azure-stack-create-and-publish-marketplace-item) of your own

 **Please Note:** In a disconnected environment, you cannot download marketplace items directly using the Azure Stack portal.
-Follow the guide to [download marketplace items for disconnected or a partially connected scenarios](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item#disconnected-or-a-partially-connected-scenario), by using the marketplace syndication tool and then transfering the items to your Azure Stack environment.
+Follow the guide to [download marketplace items for disconnected or a partially connected scenarios](https://docs.microsoft.com/azure/azure-stack/azure-stack-download-azure-marketplace-item#disconnected-or-a-partially-connected-scenario), by using the marketplace syndication tool and then transferring the items to your Azure Stack environment.

 ## **Recommended Documents**